tylerhannan/dotfiles/README.md

 * Reddit Enhancement Suite
 * Reddit Hover Craft

-### Last Bits of Joy
+### Install the Vim Thesaurus

-These are simple things that either embedding as submodules or tracking in repository are a silly idea
+These are simple things that would be silly to embed as a submodule or track in a repository

-Install the Vim thesaurus

 ```sh
 cd ~/.vim